hyperlogic/riftty/mintty/README.md

     * renamed some typedefs / macros to not confliced with existing C++ types. (string)
   * commented or ifdef'ed out windows dependencies.
   * reformatted code from 2 space indents to 4.
-  * commented out of ifdefed out cygwin dependencies.
+  * commented out, deleted or ifdefed out some cygwin dependencies.